KhalledV/fraud-detection-xgboost/README.md

 At the default 0.5 threshold, the model correctly identifies **76 of 95** fraud cases in the test set, with 48 false alarms.
 Threshold analysis showed that lowering the threshold below 0.5 yields negligible recall gains at a severe precision cost, confirming 0.5 as a strong operating point for this use case.

+> **Why not pick the threshold with the highest F1-score?** The threshold sweep shows F1 peaking at 0.826 (threshold = 0.90), higher than the 0.694 achieved at threshold = 0.5.
+However, that higher F1 comes from trading recall (0.800 → 0.747) for precision — meaning more fraud cases go undetected.
+In fraud detection, a missed fraud case (false negative) typically carries a far higher real-world cost than a false alarm (false positive), which only costs a manual review.
+F1 treats precision and recall as equally important, but this problem doesn't.
+The threshold (0.5) was therefore chosen to prioritize recall, not to maximize the F1 metric in isolation — a deliberate trade-off, not an oversight.

 ### Class Distribution
 ![Class Distribution](images/eda_plots.png)